xd-art/Briefer-v02/.qoder/repowiki/en/content/Backend Architecture/Data Models/ArticleFacet Model.md

 - Implementation note:
   - The model supports source and confidence fields.
   - The moderation route demonstrates how to set source and confidence during bulk assignment.
+  - Default confidence for auto-suggested tags is 0.8 when assigned through moderation interface.

 **Section sources**
 - [FACETS_API.md](file://server/FACETS_API.md#L249-L255)